wingmanyue/wingmanyue/README.md

 ## Hi there 👋

-Contributions to projects...
+Also made contributions to...
-- Job Seeking Website made with HTML/CSS/Javascript https://github.com/jw4522/SEHH2279-Group-Project
+- a Job Seeking Website made with HTML/CSS/Javascript https://github.com/jw4522/SEHH2279-Group-Project

 <!--